Only Murders in the Building season 5: Release

 The fifth season premiered on September 9, 2025, with three new episodes, on Hulu.
 Subsequent episodes released weekly until the season finale on October 28.

 Reception

+Critical response

 For the fifth season, the review aggregator website Rotten Tomatoes reported a 90% approval rating, based on 61 critic reviews.
 The website's critics consensus reads, "Putting the very fate of the Arconia on the line, Only Murders in the Buildings fifth season goes back to the series' fundamentals — its core trio — and reaffirms that their charm hasn't waned one bit."
 Metacritic gave the fifth season a weighted average score of 71 out of 100 based on 16 critic reviews, indicating "generally favorable".

+Accolades

+The fifth season received 2 major nominations at the 78th Primetime Emmy Awards, for Outstanding Comedy Series and Martin Short for Outstanding Lead Actor in a Comedy Series.